 Size and weight – Many military watches are pretty large, cumbersome affairs and frankly they’re meant to be.
 It’s part of their charm but it’s also a function of their durability.
 Fortunately however, for those who prefer their military watches to have a more subdued profile there are a decent number that sport sleek, sophisticated designs while still retaining their ruggedness and dependability.

 Other features to look for – Beyond the bare minimum of clock, timer, digital alarm and water resistance lie the features that set the mens military watches apart from the boy’s.
 Those features include barometer, thermometer, altimeter, inclement weather alarms and of course GPS and GLONASS, the GPS alternative.
 It should go without saying that the more of these features you add the more expensive your watch will be.
-And that’s especially true of GPS/GLONASS, which can easily double the cost of an already fairly expensive watch.
+And that’s especially true of GPS/GLONASS, which can easily double the cost of an already fairly expensive or watch under $1000.

 We hope you found these military watches reviews and military watches guide helpful and don’t forget to stop back regularly for more informative product review guides from gearhungry.com.